-We’ve always suspected that moms who kiteboard are cool — but in honor of Mother’s Day this week, we set forth to prove it.
+We’ve always suspected that moms who kiteboard are cool — but in honor of Mother’s Day, we set forth to prove it.
 We asked Colorado kiteboarder (and mom) Amy Ward to talk with us about motherhood and kiting.
 The result?
 10 reasons kiteboarding moms rule.

 1) They make every second spent kiting count.

 Dawdling on the beach?
 Forget about it.
 Long conversations about what kite to rig?
 Oh, please.
 The babysitter’s time is ticking and they’re charging a fortune.
 Kite moms make strategic strikes.
 They ride hard and never take time on the water for granted.

 2) They have better things to do than lay on the beach, catching up on trashy novels.